A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Introduction

 \section{Introduction}

-One of the major challenges in realising fusion energy is dealing with the power exhaust from the hot fusion core to the divertor target.
-Unmitigated target heat loads can exceed tolerable engineering limits by orders of magnitude in reactors \cite{Pitts2019, Wenninger2014}.
-To reduce the target heat flux $q_t = \Gamma_t (\gamma T_t + \epsilon)$, where $\gamma$ is the sheath transmission coefficient and $\epsilon$ is the surface recombination energy) by orders of magnitude, both the target electron temperature ($T_t$) and the particle flux impinging on the target ($\Gamma_t$) need to be reduced, which can be facilitated by plasma detachment \cite{Verhaegh2018, Stangeby2000}.\\

-During plasma detachment ($T_e < \sim 3-5$ eV), the `hot' ionising plasma ($T_e > \sim 3-5$ eV) detaches from the target upstream, leaving a cloud of neutrals (atoms and molecules) downstream.
-Plasma detachment can thus be thought of as the development of a cloud of neutrals in front of the divertor target.
-Interactions between the plasma and these neutrals result in a simultaneous removal of momentum, power and ions from the plasma, enabling order-of-magnitude divertor target heat load reductions \cite{Verhaegh2019, Verhaegh2021, Lipschultz1998, Stangeby2018, Krasheninnikov2017}.
-Detachment, and the corresponding heat flux reduction, will be a necessary standard feature of future fusion reactors such that the target plates are not subject to heat loads exceeding their material limits during operation.\\
+Plasma detachment will be a feature of future reactors to ensure that both divertor target electron temperature and heat flux are reduced by the orders of magnitude necessary \cite{Verhaegh2018, Stangeby2000}.
+During detachment, plasma-neutral interactions (collisions and reactions) are key in the required removal of power, momentum and ions from the plasma \cite{Verhaegh2019, Verhaegh2021, Lipschultz1998, Stangeby2018, Krasheninnikov2017}.
+Plasma-\textit{molecule} interactions, specifically, have now been shown to play a crucial role in detachment in several experimental devices \cite{Verhaegh2021b, Verhaegh2021a, Verhaegh2021, Verhaegh2023b}.\\

-As detachment evolves, several regions in which different processes are present occur in the divertor, illustrated in figure \ref{fig:detachment_cartoon} where the scrape-off-layer is unfurled from the mid-plane to the divertor target.
-From upstream to downstream along the divertor leg, we pass from the ionisation region, through the neutral cloud where plasma-atom and molecule interactions occur, to the electron-ion recombination region closest to the target \cite{Verhaegh2023}. \\
+Figure \ref{fig:detachment_cartoon}, which shows an unfurled scrape-off-layer from mid-plane to divertor target, indicates the different processes present during detachment.
+From upstream to downstream along the divertor leg, we pass from the ionisation region, through the neutral cloud where plasma-atom and plasma-molecule interactions occur, to the electron-ion recombination region closest to the target \cite{Verhaegh2023}.